cdwilliamszenoss/iptables_xt_recent_parser/README.md

 # xt_recent_parser

+Modified to run on python2.
+Will use the /proc/net/xt_recent/BLACKLIST to read blocked IP addresses.

 Tool used for converting jiffies from iptables xt_recent into timestamps.

 An example of xt_recent log can be like this, where only 2 syn connections in 20 seconds are allowed: